svigerske/trac-to-github/migration-from-trac-to-Git**b.md

       ```
       git remote -v
       ```
-    - If you already have the main Sage repository (https://github.com/sagemath/sage) as a remote, and its name is not `upstream`, rename it to `upstream` using `git remote rename`
+    - If you already have the main Sage repository (https://github.com/sagemath/sage) as a remote, and its name is not `upstream`, rename it to `upstream` using `git remote rename OLD-NAME upstream`
+    - Otherwise, add a new remote:
+      ```
+      git remote add upstream https://github.com/sagemath/sage.git
+      ```
     - If you already have a remote named `origin` and it is not your personal fork, rename this remote to something else
-    - Add your fork as a remote via (the URL can be copied from there)
+    - Finally, add your fork as a remote via (the URL can be copied from there)
       ```
       git remote add origin https://github.com/USERNAME/sage.git
       ```